12 amazing Valentine's Day gifts with a tactical twist for women

 MSRP: $24.99

-PODCAST: FIND OUT HOW TO TRAIN TO GET THE STRENGTH, ENDURANCE + EXPLOSIVE POWER OF MILTIARY COMMANDOS
+PODCAST: FIND OUT HOW TO TRAIN TO GET THE STRENGTH, ENDURANCE + EXPLOSIVE POWER OF MILITARY COMMANDOS

 Wine Bottle Opener by Bottle Breacher